 - For Parkinson’s, combines well with EGCG from Green Tea

-- For ED, combines well with Muira Puama
+- For ED, blends well with Muira Puama

 cowitch, cowhage, horse-eye nut; nipay (Phillipines); ojo de venado (Mexico and Central America); pica-pica (Panama); Kapikachchha (Sanskrit); Dolichos pruriens; Stizolobium pruriens; Mucuna prurita; Setae Siliquae Hirsutae; Couhage, Kiwach; Cadjuet, Pois velus, Pois à grater, Liane à grater, Pois pouilleux, Ceil de bourrique (French); Kratzbohnen; Kuhkratze (German)